yowainwright/prisma-migrations/README.md

-# prisma-migrations
+# Prisma Migrations

-manage prisma migrations like other orms
+Assists [Prisma](https://www.prisma.io/docs/orm/prisma-migrate) with migration tooling similar to other js ORMS, like [Knex](https://knexjs.org/guide/migrations.html#rollback)

 **Prisma Migrations** is a Node.js library and CLI tool that provides a Knex-like migration management approach for Prisma ORM.
 Write migrations with familiar `up` and `down` functions while leveraging Prisma's powerful client and type safety.